Alterae/discord-bot/architecture-notes.md

 The current architecture has some significant issues:

-- The `help` command is currently built directly into the command handler as a special function, instead of being implemented as a regular command.
 - There is, at present, no good way to share data between parts of the bot.